Walk 36 – River Ayr Way (Failford to Catrine) – 6 miles

 Celebrations were in full swing at this point as the River Ayr came into view!
 The first sighting of it since we left the car in Failford!!

-The other highlight of the route (the first being the forest!) was Ballochmyle Viaduct which made an excellent spot to have lunch at!
-It is HUGE – such an impressive piece of architecture.
-What I did not know at the time is that it is the highest masonry railway arch in UK at 54m high and 55m long!
-The other thing I did not realise at the time was that I found a geocache underneath it!
-I had no idea what the wee plastic box was – I wasn’t familiar with the game so reading ‘Ballochmyle Geocache’ on the box didn’t mean anything to me.
+The other thing I did not realise at the time was that I had found a geocache underneath it!
+The steps beneath the main arch provided the perfect lunch spot, and as we sat down to eat I saw a tupperware box.
+I wasn’t familiar with the game so reading ‘Ballochmyle Geocache’ on the box didn’t mean anything to me.
 It’s not until today as I write this blog article that I am having a massive lightbulb moment: a combination of googling some information about the viaduct, and reflecting on a conversation I had only yesterday with a friend who explained geocaching to me.
 The law of attraction at work!
 What a shame that I didn’t know I was supposed to open the box and log my details…

 Catrine7